-Below is a guide to how to fill out the Contributor Import Template, which can be used to upload your people's data to your intranet.
-(For more info, see Importing Contributors to Jostle via CSV.
-If you wish to remove users from your intranet via CSV, see Deleting Contributors)
+Below is a guide to how to fill out the User Import Template, which can be used to upload your people's data to your Jostle platform.
+(For more info, see Importing Users to Jostle via CSV.
+If you wish to remove users from your platform via CSV, see Deleting Users)

-When you're finished creating your file and you want to import your Contributors via Administration Settings, click the Gear icon and go to Administration settings > Bulk manage Contributors > Import Contributors > Jostle Contributor template.
+When you're finished creating your file and you want to import your users via Administration Settings, click the Gear icon and go to Administration Settings > User Data to/from Other Systems > Import Users (CSV) > Jostle User Template.
 The file needs to be in CSV format (File > Save As in your spreadsheet editor).

 Required fields (must be filled in for each row):

-- Username: Must be unique per Contributor and must be a valid email address* (using the same address as the WorkEmail field is recommended).
-To enable Google OpenID for a Contributor, you must enter their OpenID email address as their Username.
-If your organization is set up for Single Sign-On, you must enter their email address in your organization as Username.
+- Username: Must be unique per user and must be a valid email address* (using the same address as the WorkEmail field is recommended).
+To enable Google OpenID for a user, you must enter their OpenID email address as their Username.
+If your organization is set up for Single Sign-On, you must enter their email address in your organization as Username (cannot exceed 128 characters)

-- WorkEmail: Must be a valid email address* that corresponds to the Contributor.
-Ideally, this field will match the Username field.
+- WorkEmail: Must be a valid email address* that corresponds to the user.
+Ideally, this field will match the Username field (cannot exceed 128 characters)

 *If you have employees for which you cannot provide a real email address, see here.